Este Haim: Career

 In 2021, Este composed the score for the Netflix limited series Maid.
 She became involved in the project through a friend who was executive producing the show.
 Este collaborated with Christopher Stracey, a member of the electronic duo Bag Raiders.
 While Christopher produced and played synth-based sounds, Este played most of the instruments.
 While working on the music for Maid, Este and Christopher were approached to score the film Cha Cha Real Smooth.

 Este wrote original music for the Netflix teen movie Do Revenge.
 She collaborated with composer Amanda Yamate.
 Este served as music consultant for season 2 of the HBO series The White Lotus after being invited to the set by her friend Dave Bernad.
 Bernad executive produced the series and asked Este to work on the show after observing her interactions with actress Beatrice Grannò.
-Este hosted the pop culture and music podcast That Thing I Do with actor Darren Criss.
-One season of the podcast was released in 2021.
-In 2022, Este appeared in the film Licorice Pizza, which her sisters and parents also starred in.
+In 2021, Este hosted the pop culture and music podcast That Thing I Do with actor Darren Criss.
+In 2022, Este appeared in the film Licorice Pizza, which also featured her sisters and parents.

 In 2023, Este worked for the first time as an executive music producer on the National Geographic limited series A Small Light.
 Composer Ariel Marx wrote an original score for the series, with Este producing an accompanying soundtrack of cover versions of songs from the 1930s and 1940s.
 Contributors to the soundtrack included Danielle Haim, Angel Olsen, Remi Wolf and Weyes Blood.
+She and Zachary Dawes provided the original musical score for George Jacques' sophomoric film, Sunny Dancer.

 Personal life

 Este was diagnosed with Type 1 diabetes at age fourteen, during her first year of high school.
 In interviews, she has discussed the challenges of managing diabetes as a touring musician.
 When the band first performed at Glastonbury Festival, Este fainted after taking insulin when she had not had an opportunity to eat.
 In 2018, Este was diagnosed with stage 3 kidney disease.
 She has since started wearing a continuous glucose monitor, which she credits with transforming how she manages her diabetes.

 In February 2025, her engagement to Chainalysis co-founder and CEO Jonathan Levin was announced.

+Haim and Levin got married in Ojai, California on December 31, 2025, New Year's Eve.